9 Simple Tips For Success

 8. Light, shoot, and record sound properly.

 One school of thought says that in an age where children get thousands of views and teenagers do product reviews in their bedrooms, it doesn’t matter what your business videos look like.
 Here’s an important fact: nobody ever graduates from this school of thought.
 They’re held back for year after year while their competitors pass them by.
-In fact, the teenagers are capable of producing better videos than you’d ever imagine.
 You don’t have to be Walter Pfister (cinematographer for The Dark Knight and Inception) or Thelma Schoonmaker (edited everything Martin Scorsese ever directed).
 But paying attention before you turn on your camera, even if it’s a phone, will make a difference.

-- Unless you have a good communications reason to do otherwise, use a tripod.
+- Unless you have a good communications reason to do otherwise, put your camera on a a tripod.
 Clarity is the aim here, not jumpy zooms or creative angles.
-If you must move the camera around, use some kind of stabilizer.
+If you must move the camera (for example, to follow an action or process), use some kind of stabilizer.
 Some cameras and lenses include very good stabilization systems that will do a good job of countering mild movement.
 For more robust movement, use a shoulder harness or gimbal.
-One of our C3 gimbals is an expensive professional rig.
-The other is a $70 gadget that stabilizes a cell phone.

 - If you don’t have time to learn to use the stabilizer, USE A TRIPOD.

-- Get at least two angles: a master/wide shot of the whole step or process, and a closeup of whatever you’re doing.
+- If you can, get at least two angles: a master/wide shot of the whole step or process, and a closeup of whatever you’re doing.
 If someone will be talking on camera for more than a few seconds at a time, get both a head-on and side shot so you can break up long speeches with visual interest.
 We usually bring two cameras and get both of these at the same time.
 (The photo above was taken when we were taping a client presentation at a conference.
 What you’re seeing is the “A” camera, with an attached microphone.
 I took this picture with the “B” camera.
-The room had some sound challenges, so the object in the back of the photo is a second backup sound recorder.
-We’re very belt-and-suspenders around here, especially when there will be no opportunity for do-overs.)
+The room had some sound challenges, so the object in the back of the photo is a backup sound recorder.)

 - If the main focus of the video is a talking head, don’t have them sit or stand in the very middle of the frame for more than a few seconds.
 A bit to the left is more dynamic, more interesting, and leaves room to add graphics later.